Current AirScout versions (V1.3.x.x) - Frequently Asked Questions

 Furthermore, the Express versions of Microsoft Visual Studio do not support installer projects.

-An external solution is possible but not considered so far.
+An external solution is not useful beause of multi-operation-system technique.

 Can I reuse my software settings from older versions of AirScout?